niderhoff/nlp-datasets/README.md

 *   [MCTest](http://research.microsoft.com/en-us/um/redmond/projects/mctest/index.html): a freely available set of 660 stories and associated questions intended for research on the machine comprehension of text; for question answering (1 MB)

+*   [News article / Wikipedia page pairings](https://www.crowdflower.com/data-for-everyone/): Contributors read a short article and were asked which of two Wikipedia articles it matched most closely.
+(6 MB)

 *   [NIPS2015 Papers (version 2) [Kaggle]](https://www.kaggle.com/benhamner/nips-2015-papers/version/2): full text of all NIPS2015 papers (335 MB)

 *   [NYTimes Facebook Data](http://minimaxir.com/2015/07/facebook-scraper/): all the NYTimes facebook posts (5 MB)

+*   [Objective truths of sentences/concept pairs](https://www.crowdflower.com/data-for-everyone/): Contributors read a sentence with two concepts.
+For example “a dog is a kind of animal” or “captain can have the same meaning as master.”
+They were then asked if the sentence could be true and ranked it on a 1-5 scale.
+(700 KB)

 *   [Open Library Data Dumps](https://openlibrary.org/developers/dumps): dump of all revisions of all the records in Open Library.
 (16 GB)